kasimte/getting-and-cleaning-data-project/CookBook.md

 This shows the first three columns of the first row.
-The subject was 1, the activity was walking, and the mean of all the "tBodyAcc-mean()-X" variable values from the raw dataset was 0.2773308.
+The subject was 1, the activity was walking, and the mean of all the "tBodyAcc-mean()-X" variable values for this subject and activity combination from the raw dataset was 0.2773308.